What are aphids?

 How to get rid of aphids on fruit trees

-Fruit tree aphid control: aphids are eaten by many birds and insects.
+Fruit tree aphid control: aphids are eaten by many birds and insects, natural predators.
 Ladybird larvae can be up to 12 mm long, and are grey-black with orange, red or white markings.
 Hoverfly larvae are maggots with flat, whitish or green, semi-transparent bodies up to 12 mm long.
 The larvae feed on aphids, and later, adult hoverflies are important pollinators.
 Lacewing larvae are up to 8 mm long and feed on aphids.
 Predatory midge larvae are yellow-orange maggots about 3 mm long that feed on aphids.
 Earwigs are useful in controlling aphids on fruit trees.
 So it is good to encourage the presence of insects such as ladybirds, hoverflies and lacewings, for example by providing insect hotels in your garden.
 Some small birds eat aphids, such as sparrows, and these can be encouraged by installing nest boxes in your garden or orchard.
 Watch a video on insect hotels.

 However in some seasons, there may be too many aphids to be controlled by natural predators.
 In this case, how to kill aphids on fruit trees?
 Systemic insecticides can be used, typically from late April, but these have a harmful effect on the beneficial insects in the garden, and in any case, effective insecticides are no longer available to gardeners.
 Spraying aphids with soapy water is a good organic method of controlling them.
 Just mix a litre of water with a few drops of washing-up liquid.
 This treatment should be performed every 2 or 3 days for a couple of weeks.
 At garden centres, you can purchase non-toxic fatty acid sprays or horticultural soap mixture, which work on the same principle.
 Sometimes it may be necessary to cut off shoots heavily infested with aphids and destroy them.
 Watch a video on how to control aphids on apples.